-Other income includes allocated overhead costs to ODX amounted to ₱6.89 million in 2020.
+Other income includes rent charged to XEI and Seer amounting to P1.08 million in 2021 and allocated overhead costs to ODX amounting to P6.89 million in 2020.

 16. Lease Commitments

 The Parent Company entered into various lease agreements with third parties for the office spaces it occupies.
 Leases have terms ranging from one to three years and renewable subject to new terms and conditions to be mutually agreed upon by both parties.